broadinstitute/ml4h/ml4h/tensorize/README.md

   * gcp_project: The name of the Google Cloud Platform project.
 Defaults to "broad-ml4cvd".

+  * gcp_region: The Google Cloud Platform region.
+Defaults to "us-central1".

   * gcs_output_path: gs:// folder path excluding the bucket name where tensors will be written to. (e.g. specifying /path/to/folder will write to gs://<gcs_bucket>/path/to/folder)

+  * logging_level: The Logging level the command should be run with.
+Options are "DEBUG", "INFO", "WARNING", "ERROR", or "CRITICAL".